bcrowell/election/README.md

 Four of these columns are just a recap of inputs from data.csv.
 The "sim" column shows the probability from the simulation that this state will go democratic.
-The RCL column gives the probability that the R candidate will will the election, conditioned on the hypothesis that he loses this state.
+The RCL column gives the probability that the R candidate will win the election, conditioned on the hypothesis that he loses this state.

 Data file and sources of data
 =============================

 Per-state data are in the file data.csv.
+States that don't appear in the file are considered totally safe for one party, and are accounted for in the variables safe_d and safe_r in the code.
+If putting a state in or taking one out, these two variables need to be adjusted, or an error will result because the code detects that the total number of electoral votes is wrong.
+Maine is counted as two separate safe states, a safe D state with 3 electoral votes and a safe R state with 1.

 electoral votes
 ---------------